Using the library during school hours, lunch and open 8th period:

-- Due dates are stamped in every book.
-Overdue notices are sent to by email every week (if you do not check your student email account, be sure to give the librarian a secondary email account).
+- Due dates are stamped in the back of every book.
+Overdue notices are sent to your student gmail account every week .
 Students are responsible for returning books even if they are not notified that items are overdue.

 - A student may have up to 5 items at a time.